When it comes to creating online quizzes, randomizing questions and shuffling answer options are useful to teachers in avoiding cheating.

 Let’s look at the following example:

 In that event, a question arises: “How can I randomize the order of questions and their answer options at ease?”.
-With Question Pools, Random Slides, and Shuffle Answers features, ActivePresenter supports you to solve this problem in a matter of minutes.
+With Slide Pools, Random Slides, and Shuffle Answers features, ActivePresenter supports you to solve this problem in a matter of minutes.
 This today blog post will show you how to do that.